Important Information About Online Courses

 The Public Administration Department offers classes both in traditional and online formats.
 Students select which they will take each quarter based on schedules and personal learning styles.
 Online classes may be either asynchronous (no specified time) or involve synchronous elements (must be available online at a certain time).

 Asynchronous online classes are different than face to face classes.
 It is not simply that there are no on campus meetings, but how we go about learning is different.
-There are still reading assignments and papers or projects, but in place of the four hours of in-class time there are online discussions, exercises, or other activities.
-Also in place of four hours on one evening – you are expected to engage online in Blackboard 3-4 or more times per week, posting, reading other students posting, or carrying out other online acEdittivities.
+There are still reading assignments and papers or projects, but in place of the three hours of in-class time there are online discussions, exercises, or other activities.
+Also in place of three hours on one evening – you are expected to engage online in Blackboard 3-4 or more times per week, posting, reading other students posting, or carrying out other online activities.
 The purpose is not to be doing more or less than a face to face class, but to structure the time differently.